dhirendrakumar9032/FronEnd_Interview_Prep_1.0/React/hook.md

-## 1. What is 'useReducer' why we use them?
+## What is useReducer, why do we use it?
 Or can we replace State with useReducer?
    _`useReducer` is used when the state has complex logic that involves multiple sub-values or when the next state depends on the previous one.
 We avoid using `useState` in such cases._

  #### Example Using `useState`: